 Accelerate and de-risk the building of certified displays.

-While ARINC 661 clearly defines the XML format for definition files, manually editing such files is prone to human error.
+While ARINC 661 Part 1 clearly defines the XML format for definition files, manually editing such files is prone to human error.
 The natural follow-on step is the ability to convert the XML definition files to the binary format that is required by the CDS for execution.
 Lastly, graphical widgets need to be created.

 The first of these components is the Cockpit Display System (CDS), a rendering engine dedicated to presenting graphical information.
 Naturally, a display system would not be much without its associated logic which is handled by a separate element called the User Application (UA).
-The link between these two pillars is the ARINC 661 Runtime Protocol, which carries events that are generated through user interaction to the UA and brings requests to display new data back o the CDS.
+The link between these two pillars is the ARINC 661 Part 1 Runtime Protocol, which carries events that are generated through user interaction to the UA and brings requests to display new data back to the CDS.
 Finally, the contents of the displays, from graphical elements to possible groupings of these components, are defined by using a finite set of components called the widget library.

 For developing cockpit display systems, Presagis offers VAPS XT, a model-based development tool that includes automatic code generation functionality.
 The approach used allows the modeled design to be shared across different teams in order to obtain feedback from all stakeholders and maintain design consistency.
 Automatic Code Generation ensures that any changes needed can be implemented and re-tested in the shortest amount of time possible, without having to hand-code every time.